basarat/typescript-async/02 promise/README.md

 * The constructor takes an *executor* callback which will be called by the runtime with two arguments.
 * The first argument is a resolve function that can be used to resolve the promise.
 * The second argument is a reject function that can be used to reject the promise.
-* These functions are essentially used to control the fate of the promise.
 ```js
 const example = new Promise<number>((resolve, reject) => {
   // Use resolve or reject to determine the fate of the promise
 });

 ```
+* There are two fates of a promise, resolved or rejected.
-Promises have two function's `.then` and `.catch` that are invoked depending upon the fate of the promise.
+* Promises have two member function's `.then` and `.catch` that are invoked depending upon the fate of the promise.
 ```js
 example.then(value => {
   console.log('then', value);